xplosionmind/tommi.space/content/jam/public/Saviors.md

 updated: 2024-01-19T14:01:19+01:00
 tags:
   - music
-  - draft
-toc: false
 description: My thoughts on <cite>Saviors</cite>, Green Day’s latest album
 image: https://www.newsic.it/wp-content/uploads/2023/10/Green-Day-Saviors-album-2024.jpg
 location: On the train from Berlin to Warszawa
 ---
-Here, I collected some impressions and reflections while listening to <cite>[Saviors](https://musicbrainz.org/release/9bcfed5b-260a-46e7-bbfd-be537a60a544 'Saviors on MusicBrainz')</cite> [Green Day](https://musicbrainz.org/artist/084308bd-1654-436f-ba03-df6697104e19 'Green Day on MusicBrainz')’s latest album.
+Here are my impressions while listening to <cite>[Saviors](https://musicbrainz.org/release/9bcfed5b-260a-46e7-bbfd-be537a60a544 'Saviors on MusicBrainz')</cite> [Green Day](https://musicbrainz.org/artist/084308bd-1654-436f-ba03-df6697104e19 'Green Day on MusicBrainz')’s latest album.

 <div class='blue box'>
 	<p>This note is a unified and revised version of <a href='https://pan.rent/@tommi/111781764194357948' title='Tommi’s live reaction thread while listening to Saviors, on pan.rent'>this Fediverse thread</a>.</p>